Bunli

 pr - Pull Request Management

-bun run cli.ts pr create --title "Add new feature" --draft
+bun run cli.ts pr --title "Add new feature" --draft

 Pull request workflow automation: